hyperledger/besu-docs/docs/HowTo/Deploy/Lite-Block-Explorer.md

 [Docker](https://docs.docker.com/install/) or [Node.js](https://nodejs.org/)

 !!! tip
-    Using Docker is the easiest way to get started using the Ethereum Lite Explorer with Pantheon if you do not have Node.js installed.
+    Using Docker is the easiest way to get started using the Ethereum Lite Explorer with Hyperledger Besu if you do not have Node.js installed.

 ## Run Using Docker

 To run the Ethereum Lite Explorer using the Docker image:

-1. Start Pantheon with the [`--rpc-http-enabled`](../../Reference/Pantheon-CLI/Pantheon-CLI-Syntax.md#rpc-http-enabled) option.
+1. Start Besu with the [`--rpc-http-enabled`](../../Reference/CLI/CLI-Syntax.md#rpc-http-enabled) option.

     !!! example

-        To run Pantheon in development mode:
+        To run Besu in development mode:

         ```bash
-        pantheon --network=dev --miner-enabled --miner-coinbase=0xfe3b557e8fb62b89f4916b721be55ceb828dbd73 --rpc-http-cors-origins="all" --host-whitelist="*" --rpc-http-enabled --data-path=/tmp/tmpDatdir
+        besu --network=dev --miner-enabled --miner-coinbase=0xfe3b557e8fb62b89f4916b721be55ceb828dbd73 --rpc-http-cors-origins="all" --host-whitelist="*" --rpc-http-enabled --data-path=/tmp/tmpDatdir
         ```

 1. Run the `alethio/ethereum-lite-explorer` Docker image specifying the JSON-RPC HTTP URL (`http://localhost:8545` in this example):